 - 4. Students taking driver's training instructional classes must receive training in the laws and proper procedures for operating a motor vehicle in the vicinity of a school bus as required by Minnesota Statutes, section 169.446, subdivision 2. - 5.
 The school district and a nonpublic school with students transported by school bus at public expense must conduct a school bus evacuation drill at least once during the school year. - 6.
 The school district will make reasonable accommodations in training for students known to speak English as a second language and students with disabilities. - 7.
 The school district may provide kindergarten students with school bus safety training before the first day of school. - 8 The school district shall adopt and make available for public review a curriculum for transportation safety education. - 9.
 Nonpublic school students transported by the school district will receive school bus safety training by their nonpublic school.
 The nonpublic schools may use the school district's school transportation safety education curriculum.
-Upon request by the school district superintendent, the nonpublic school must certify to the school district's school transportation safety director that all students enrolled in grades K through 10 have received the appropriate training.

-C. Active Transportation Safety Training

-1. Training required
+Upon request by the school district superintendent, the nonpublic school must certify to the school district's school transportation safety director that all students enrolled in grades K through 10 have received the appropriate training. - C. Active Transportation Safety Training - 1.
+Training required - a.

-- a.
 The school district must provide public school pupils enrolled in kindergarten through grade 3 with age-appropriate active transportation safety training.
 At a minimum, the training must include pedestrian safety, including crossing roads. - b.
 The school district must provide pupils enrolled in grades 4 through 8 with age-appropriate active transportation safety training.
-At a minimum, the training must include: - (1) pedestrian safety, including crossing roads safely using the searching left, right, left for vehicles in traffic technique; and - (2) bicycle safety, including relevant traffic laws, use and proper fit of protective headgear, bicycle parts and safety features, and safe biking techniques; and - (3) electric-assisted bicycle safety, including that a person under the age of 15 is not allowed to operate an electric-assisted bicycle.
+At a minimum, the training must include: - (1) pedestrian safety, including crossing roads safely using the searching left, right, left for vehicles in traffic technique; and - (2) bicycle safety, including relevant traffic laws, use and proper fit of protective headgear, bicycle parts and safety features, and safe biking techniques. - 2.
+Deadlines. - a.
+Students under subdivision 1, paragraph (a), who are enrolled during the first or second week of school and have not previously received active transportation safety training specified in that paragraph must receive the safety training by the end of the third week of school.